Michigan Horse Racing And Betting

-Michigan boasts a lengthy horse racing history dating back to before the launch of pari-mutuel wagering in the state in 1933.
+Michigan boasts a lengthy horse racing history, dating before the launch of pari-mutuel wagering in the state in 1933.

 The Northville Downs harness track launched in the 1940s and is the only horse racing facility still operating in the state.
-However, the Michigan Gaming Control Board renewed hopes for the struggling Michigan horse racing industry in May 2020 when it announced online horse betting operators can now acquire a license to run online throughout the state.
+However, the Michigan Gaming Control Board renewed hopes for the struggling Michigan horse racing industry in May 2020 when it announced that online horse betting operators can now acquire a license to run online throughout the state.

-That means you can now watch and bet on horse races all across North America from both Northville Downs and online using a mobile device wherever you are inside the state with internet access.
+That means you can now watch and bet on horse races all across North America from both Northville Downs and online using a mobile device.
+You can accomplish this wherever you are inside the state with internet access.

-Here’s an overview of horse racing in Michigan, everything you need to know about Northville Downs, the biggest horse races in the country, and how you can bet on all of it right here in the Great Lakes State.
+Here’s an overview of horse racing in Michigan, everything you need to know about Northville Downs and the biggest horse races in the country, and how you can bet on all of it right here in the Great Lakes State.

 Michigan lawmakers approved pari-mutuel betting on horse races in 1933.
-The Horse Racing Law of 1995 allowed Michigan racetracks to host simulcast racing from across North America and that law was amended in December 2019 to allow for online horse betting.
+The Horse Racing Law of 1995 allowed Michigan racetracks to host simulcast racing across North America, and that law was amended in December 2019 to allow for online horse betting.

 That means you can bet on live racing in Michigan and horse racing from across the continent at Michigan racetracks and online through licensed horse betting operators.

 An estimated eight racetracks have opened and closed in Michigan over the almost 100-year history of live Michigan horse racing.
 Today, just one remains, offering live standardbred racing, simulcast standardbred and thoroughbred racing, and pari-mutuel wagering on all of the action.

-There has been horse racing in Northville for over 100 years, although Northville Downs officially began operations in the 1940s in the Detroit suburbs on the corner of 7 Mile and Sheldon Roads, where it still stands today.
+There has been horse racing in Northville for more than 100 years, although Northville Downs officially began operations in the 1940s in the Detroit suburbs on the corner of 7 Mile and Sheldon Roads, where it still stands today.
 Sheldon Road is also known as Center Street within the city of Northville.